dxhub-apps/lexyhub/docs/backoffice-risk-register.md

 showing placeholder rows, we derive appetites, controls, metrics, and register entries from live telemetry (crawler runs, keyword corpus health, and integration checks).

+> **Need structured delivery tracking?** See `docs/backoffice-task-tracker.md` for the complementary Jira-style
+> task workspace and schema introduced alongside this risk tooling.

 ## Synchronizing from Supabase

 Run the admin-only sync endpoint whenever you want to refresh the backoffice dataset from the current